Secured Transactions & Legal Requirements Under the UCC

 The UCC is comprised of many different articles, which some states refer to as chapters.
 Several of the chapters cover rules and codes involving secured transactions.
 For example, the UCC provides that a security interest cannot be created unless certain requirements are met.
 The UCC refers to the establishment of a security interest as an attachment.
 Some of these requirements include that a value must be assigned for the security interest, the debtor must be provided rights to the collateral or the power to transfer the asset to a secured party, and the debtor must authenticate the security agreement.
 In most jurisdictions, authentication requires the borrower to either sign an agreement or execute an agreement with some sort of symbol.
 For types of collateral that are less common, these requirements may vary.

-The authenticator must also have the intention of personally identifying himself or herself, and of accepting the document as a record.
-Additionally, the UCC uses the term “collateral” to refer to any property that is a secured asset in a financing transaction.
+The UCC uses the term “collateral” to refer to any property that is a secured asset in a financing transaction.
 Collateral includes proceeds to which a security interest is attached, goods subject to a consignment, and accounts, promissory notes, and other specifically enumerated items that have been sold.

 One of the most well known UCC provisions is the requirement of perfecting a security interest.
 In general, a secured transaction is designed to provide a lender with recourse in the event that the borrower is unable to repay the loan, primarily by taking possession of the asset and selling it.
 When there are multiple parties with secured interests in a single asset, and the borrower is unable to repay the loans, each lender may take possession of the collateral.
 There are many disputes that arise in this situation regarding the priority of each lender to full recoupment of the funds loaned.
 According to the UCC, perfecting a security interest may avoid some of these disputes.
 To perfect an interest in a security, a lender must file a document known as a financing statement, or Form UCC-1.
 This document serves as notice to other lenders and potential creditors that the party has an existing security interest in a specific piece of property.
 The UCC’s rules regarding the priority of creditors to a piece of collateral are complex and vary depending on the state.